 11.5.1.1.12 STKSA

 The STKSA is a result of successful completion of the 4-Way STK Handshake.
 This security association is bidirectional between the initiator and the peer STAs.
 The STKSA is used to create session keys to protect this STSL.
 STKSAs are cached for the life of the SMKSA or until the STSL ends, whichever comes first.
 There shall be only one STKSA with the same initiator STA and peer MAC addresses at any one time.
-STKSA is created as a result of PeerKey Handshake (see 11.6.8 (PeerKey Handshake)).
+An STKSA is created as a result of PeerKey Handshake (see 11.6.8 (PeerKey Handshake)) or the AP PeerKey protocol (see 11.10 (AP PeerKey support)).

 Instruct the editor to modify section 11.5.9.2 as indicated (CID 1073):